BRATLab-UCD/Radiomap-Data/README.md

 The landscape map is accessible from OpenStreetMap: https://www.openstreetmap.org/

-<b> The dataset is available via </b>: The dataset is currently under mainteince.
-Please contact via boma@ucdavis.edu for the access to the dataset.
+<b> The dataset is available via </b>: https://ucdavis.box.com/s/ny3rv1eyqsqqkhjbmvp727nd91i1ytrp

 The dataset consists of 2000 coarse resolution radiomaps in 5 frequency bands with size around 500 × 500, and 100 fine resolution radiomaps in 5 frequency bands with size around 3000 × 5000.